SolomonBaarda/f21sm-lab/README.md

 ## Task 2

-1. Implement lab task two using the `Parallel.For` construct.
+1. Implement lab task two within the `Convolve` method, using the `Parallel.For` construct.

+    Pass in `new ParallelOptions { MaxDegreeOfParallelism = numberOfThreads }` as a parameter before the lambda function to ensure that the maximum degree of parallelism is set.

 2. Measure the runtime of your parallel solution and calculate the speedup compared to the sequential implementation

 ## Task 3

-1. Implement lab task three using the `PLINQ Select` method, an equivalent of the `map` higher order function
+1. Implement lab task three within the `Convolve` method, using the `PLINQ Select` method, an equivalent of the `map` higher order function

     Note that you can use the syntax `(element, index) => { your code goes here }` within `Select` to get the index of the current iteration.
 Using the index, you can calculate the `x` and `y` position of the current pixel using `x = index % width` and `y = index / width`.